jonescompneurolab/hnn-core/doc/install.md

 ### Windows

+- (This will install HNN with the GUI and Optimization features available for Windows.)
 - Once you have followed the instructions in Step 1 for Windows, start the program "Anaconda Navigator".
 - On the left, click the button labeled "Environments".
 - In the center-left column, there should be an entry that says `base (root)`.
 Click the "play" symbol button, and then select "Open Terminal".